Infineon/ota-update/README.md

 - BLE devices running OTA application on reset advertises that they can handle OTA updates.

-- An intermediate application like WsOtaUpgrade.exe can be used for BT connection and update transfer.
+- A peer app is used to push an updated image to the device.
+User can use peer app which is available in *\<ota-update library\>scripts/Bluetooth/* or It can be downloaded from the [OTA Peer Application Page](https://github.com/Infineon/btsdk-peer-apps-ota).
+User can use Windows/iOS/Android version of app for pushing an OTA update image.
     ```
-    ./WsOtaUpgrade.exe /file ota-update.signed.bin
+    ./WsOtaUpgrade.exe /file <OTA App Upgrade.bin>
     ```

 - From the scanned device list, Select the appropriate BLE OTA-supported device.